You are here

 "More on Confidence Intervals for Partially Identified Parameters," Econometrica 77, 1299-1315, 2009.

-Please visit my personal webpage for a full list, preprints, and supporting files.
+These are selected publications.
+Please visit Professor Stoye's personal website for a full list, preprints, supporting files, and current working papers.

 NSF Grants SES-1260980 (*) and SES-1824375 (**) are gratefully acknowledged.